RichCaloggero/periodic-table/README.md

 - include dialog.js and createPeriodicTable.js in your HTML file:
    + `script src="dialog.js"></script>`
 - create a checkbox element to select mode, i.e. normal, or full keyboard navigation (see periodic-table.html)
+- call displayPeriodTable (see below for argument descriptions)
+- add event handler to redisplay table when mode changes (see periodic-table.html)

-   - call displayPeriodicTable as follows (all arguments are required):
+call displayPeriodicTable as follows (all arguments are required):

    displayPeriodicTable(
 - dataURL // where the JSON data resides